How conferences are evolving – and what planners should prioritise to stay ahead

 Venue expectations have evolved

-For planners, venue selection has become more strategic than ever.
-Fluctuating attendance patterns and rising delivery costs mean committing to a certain size space carries greater risk.
+Venue selection has become more strategic than ever.
+Fluctuating attendance patterns and rising delivery costs mean committing to a fixed space carries greater risk.

-At 8 Northumberland Avenue, we see growing demand for venues that operate as partners rather than solely providers: teams who understand commercial pressures, can anticipate production requirements and support planners in delivering consistency from arrival to closing remarks.
+At 8 Northumberland Avenue, we see growing demand for venues that operate as partners rather than providers — supporting planners through production, logistics and delivery from arrival to closing remarks.

 Hospitality beyond the drinks reception